Church of the Nativity: Ayyubid and Mamluk periods (1187–1516)

 The Ayyubid conquest of Jerusalem and its area in 1187 was without consequences for the Nativity church.
 The Greek-Melkite clergy was granted the right to serve in the church, and similar concessions were given almost immediately also to other Christian denominations.

-In the year 1227 the church was embellished with an elegantly carved wooden door, the remnants of which can still be seen in the narthex.
+In 1227 the church was embellished with an elegantly carved wooden door, the remnants of which can still be seen in the narthex.
 As detailed in its double, Armenian and Arabic inscription, it was made by two Armenian monks, Father Abraham and Father Arakel, in the times of King Hethum I of Cilicia (1224–1269) and the Emir of Damascus, and Saladin's nephew, al-Mu'azzam Isa.

 In 1229 Holy Roman Emperor Frederick II signed an agreement with Sultan al-Kamil which led to the restitution of the Holy Places to the Crusaders.
 The property of the Nativity Church came back into the possession of the Latin clergy on the condition that Muslim pilgrims may be allowed to visit the holy cave.

 Latin hegemony probably lasted until the incursion of Khwarezmian Turks in April 1244.
 On that occasion, the church treasures, now preserved in the Terra Sancta Museum in Jerusalem, were concealed underground and rediscovered only in 1863.
 The church was devastated, but not destroyed, the major damage being the dilapidation of its roof.

 Under Mamluk rule, the church was used by different Christian denominations, including Greeks, Armenians, Copts, Ethiopians, and Syrians.
 In 1347 the Franciscans of the newly established Custody of the Holy Land were bestowed with the ownership of the former monastery of the regular canons to the north of the basilica.
 The Friars managed to gain a hegemonic role in Bethlehem until the Ottoman period.

 Starting from the late 13th century, pilgrims lament the dilapidation of the church interior by order of Mamluk authorities: in particular, the marble revetments of the walls and floor were gradually removed, until they thoroughly disappeared.

 The Duchy of Burgundy committed resources to restore the roof in August 1448, and multiple regions contributed supplies to have the church roof repaired in 1480: England supplied the lead, the Second Kingdom of Burgundy supplied the wood, and the Republic of Venice provided the labor.